ngageoint/Geoserver_SLD-s/README.md

 # Geoserver Styled Layer Descriptors (SLDs)...
 This is a space for SLD's I have been creating for features hosted on our Geoshape instance, via Geoserver.
 There are some excellent online resources for building your own linked at the bottom of this readme, but I figured I would start posting SLD's here for ease of use as other users might be looking for a template for their own features.
 Though these SLD's are coded specifically for some generic features, they should be easy to re-tool for your own features if you are just getting going with SLDs.

-<B>Below is a snippet of what one rule in SLD code looks like</B>, in this case we are defining a specific attribute, by color.
+<B>Below is a snippet of what SLD code looks like</B>, in this case we are defining a specific attribute, by color.
 Naturally this is done for each attribute you want to specify a rule for throughout the entire SLD.

 ```					<PolygonSymbolizer>
 						<Fill>